AdobeDocs/journey-optimizer-learn.en/help/loyalty/overview.md

 ## Set up Loyalty

-This section covers the initial one time setup required before you can start creating a challenge.
+This section covers the one-time setup required before you can start creating challenges.

 <!--